fabiandev/ts-runtime/README.md

 }
 ```

-The above snipped shows a simple function, that wraps the passed parameter in an array, using generics, which results in the following transformation:
+The above snippet shows a simple function that makes use of generics to specify
+the return type, which results in the following transformation:

 ```js
 function asArray(val) {